Horse grooming 101: A Guide for Beginners

 Where is it used?
 All over the horse’s body but not on legs or the head.

 What is it?
-A dandy brush is a horse grooming brush that has long, stiff bristles in order to remove the dirt, hair, and other debris that has been brought up by the curry comb.
+A stiff brush is a horse grooming brush that has long, stiff bristles in order to remove the dirt, hair, and other debris that has been brought up by the curry comb.
 These brushes are most commonly made with plastic bristles, though more expensive versions can have natural bristles, such as rice stems.

 How is it used?
-The dandy brush is used in short strokes in the direction of the horse’s hair growth except for the flanks, where the hair grows in a different pattern.
+The stiff brush is used in short strokes in the direction of the horse’s hair growth except for the flanks, where the hair grows in a different pattern.
 Some dandy brushes can have water applied to them and be used as water brushes to wet down hair.

 Where is it used?
 All over the horse’s body but not the legs or the head.

 How is it used?
-The body brush is used with long, sweeping strokes to smooth the coat and bring natural oils to the surface.
+The soft brush is used with long, sweeping strokes to smooth the coat and bring natural oils to the surface.
 Usually, these brushes need to be rubbed against a metal curry comb regularly to remove dust, so it doesn’t find its way back into the horse’s coat.

 Where is it used?
 These soft brushes can be used all over the horse’s body, though a smaller brush may be required to carefully tend to the face.